isellsoap/specificity-visualizer/README.md

 - Clone the repository with `git clone https://github.com/isellsoap/specificity-visualizer.git`.
 - Go into the folder with `cd specificity-visualizer` and install the dependencies with `npm install`.
 - Build all the assets with `npm run build`.
-- This will create the `index.html` in the root folder which you can now open in your browser.
+- This will create the `index.html` in the `dist` folder which you can now open in your browser.

 ## License